Ramadan in Singapore – 2023 guide & FAQs

 When talking to a friend about what fasting meant to him, he spoke more about the sentiment of how some see Ramadan as a reminder of the struggles faced by the less fortunate.

-“I believe this myself, but do feel that we should be thinking of others’ plights outside of Ramadan as well,” he shared.
+“I believe that we should be thinking of others’ plights outside of Ramadan as well,” he shared.
 “Instead, I see this month as a moment of reflection – of how we can be empathetic to everyone’s different struggles as we collectively go through this experience.”

 3. If you swallow saliva, does it count as food?